Bloomsburg–Berwick metropolitan area

 The Bloomsburg-Berwick Micropolitan Statistical Area (μSA), as defined by the United States Census Bureau, is an area consisting of Columbia County in Pennsylvania, anchored by the town of Bloomsburg and the borough of Berwick.
-Before the census statistical areas were redesignated effective July 1, 2023, the area also included Montour County.
-As of the 2010 census, the μSA had a population of 85,562 (though a July 1, 2013 estimate placed the population at 85,338).
+Prior to the re-delineation of census statistical areas effective July 1, 2023, the area also included Montour County, which was moved to the adjacent Sunbury Micropolitan Area.
+As of the 2020 census, the μSA had a population of 82,863.